lagooneration/Ignitus/README.md

-# Ignitus - Research and Innovation Incubator
+# ROIi - Research Oriented Innovation Incubator

-Ignitus is a platform dedicated to empowering youth to become industry leaders by providing opportunities to solve social and inclusive problems through research and innovation.
+ROIi is a platform dedicated to empowering youth to become industry leaders by providing opportunities to solve social and inclusive problems through research and innovation.

 ## About

-Ignitus aims to bridge the gap between academic learning and real-world impact.
+ROIi aims to bridge the gap between academic learning and real-world impact.
 We provide a collaborative environment where young minds can:

 * **Engage in meaningful research:** Work on projects that address pressing social and inclusive challenges.
 * **Develop innovative solutions:** Apply their skills and creativity to build practical and impactful solutions.